Ilham Tohti: Background

-Detentions
+Detentions and trial

 On July 5, 2009 ethnic rioting took place between Uyghurs and Han in Ürümqi, the capital of Xinjiang.
 The government reported that more than 150 people, mostly Han Chinese, were killed during the clashes.
 Many Uyghurs claim the governments numbers do not account for the Uyghurs killed by Han vigilantes and security forces.
-Governor Nur Bekri claimed in a July 6 speech that Uighur Online had spread rumors that contributed to the riots.
+Governor Nur Bekri claimed in a July 6 speech that Uyghur Online had spread rumors that contributed to the riots.
 Officials avoided discussion of issues such as the limits on Uyghur religious practice, the asymmetry of economic opportunities for Han and Uyghurs, the suppression of the Uyghur language, or the increasing Han immigration in a Uyghur majority province.

 On July 8, 2009, Radio Free Asia reported that Ilham's whereabouts were unknown after he had been summoned from his home in Beijing.
 The Chinese dissident Wang Lixiong and his Tibetan activist wife Woeser started an on-line petition calling for Ilham's release, which was signed by other dissidents including Ran Yunfei.
 PEN American Center, Amnesty International, and Reporters Without Borders also issued appeals or statements of concern.

 Ilham was released from detention on August 23, along with two other Chinese dissidents, Xu Zhiyong and Zhuang Lu, after pressure on Beijing from the administration of American President Barack Obama.
 Ilham said that during his detention, he was confined to his home and a hotel with several police officers who did not treat him inhumanely.
 He stated that after his release, they warned him against criticism of the government's handling of riots, and prevented him and his family from leaving Beijing.

-Chinese authorities arrested and detained Ilham again in January 2014, and removed computers from his home.
-He was held at a detention center in Xinjiang Uyghur Autonomous Region.